Review: AverVision W30 Wireless Document Camera

 Document cameras are amazingly useful tools.
 These devices let users project the images of a wide variety of items using the video projector without first creating slides or photographs.

-The AverVision W30 solves all of these issues.
-It’s a wireless device, which means there’s a base station that connects to a monitor or projector.
-And the camera itself houses a rechargeable battery and can be located anywhere within 45 feet of the base station.
-Users can position the camera for reading documents, small objects, or even for use with a microscope.
+The AverVision W30 addresses all of these problems.
+It is a wireless device, meaning it has a base station that connects to a monitor or projector.
+The camera has a rechargeable battery and can be placed anywhere within 45 feet of the base station.
+Users can adjust the camera to read documents, view small objects, or even use it with a microscope.

 End-User Advantages